-Fishwives - gendered and classed (un)respectability in parliament.

-This discourse dominated and drew upon broader rhetoric that evokes socially located narratives of working-class women as inferior, manipulators, and self-determined temptresses in relation to elite heterosexual men (Peace, 2003).
-These features establish Rayner within the historically located White, gendered and classed discourse of the "loose and vulgar tongue(d)" and undisciplined "fishwife" (Cameron, 2003, p., 451; Sangster (2007).
-For example:
+Fishwives: Gendered and classed (un)respectability in parliament temptresses in relation to elite heterosexual men (Peace, 2003).
+These features established Rayner within the historically located White, gendered, and classed discourse of the "loose and vulgar tongue(d)" and undisciplined "fishwife" (Cameron, 2014, p.
+451; Sangster, 2007).